YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Specifies the desired compression level for the replication stream. n is a positive integer value indicating the level of compression desired.
 Level 0 offers no compression.
 Level 1 offers the least compression while Level 9 (as of version 1.2.3.3 of the zlib library) offers the most compression (at the cost of the most CPU usage).
 Specifying -cmplvl without an accompanying -start produces an error.
 In the case of the source server, if N specifies any value outside of the range accepted by the zlib library or if -cmplvl is not specified, the compression level defaults to zero (0).
 In the case of the receiver server, as long as N is non-zero the decompression feature is enabled; since the source server setting determines the actual level, any legal non-zero value enables compressed operation at the receiver.

-Alternatively, the environment variable gtm_zlib_cmp_level can specify the desired compression level (in the same value range as N above) and the source server can then be started without -cmplvl.
+Alternatively, the environment variable ydb_zlib_cmp_level can specify the desired compression level (in the same value range as N above) and the source server can then be started without -cmplvl.
 This has the same effect as starting it with -cmplvl specified.
 An explicitly specified value on the command line overrides any value specified by the environment variable.

 Whenever the source and receiver server connect with each other, if the source server was started with a valid non-zero compression level, they first determine whether the receiver server is running a version of YottaDB which handles compressed records and has been started with a non-zero compression level.
 Only if this is true, do they agree to use compressed journal records.
 They also verify with a test message that compression/decompression works correctly before sending any compressed journal data across.
 They automatically fall back to uncompressed mode of transmission if this test fails or if, at any point, either side detects that compression or decompression has failed.
 That is, any runtime error in the compression/decompression logic results in uncompressed replication (thereby reducing replication throughput) but never jeopardizes the functional health of replication.